 Thankfully I was limited by suitcase space, so I couldn’t buy the entire store.
 I did leave with a beautiful set of salt and pepper shakers for 140 PLN.

-Visiting Auschwitz-Birkenau was one of the reasons I had decided to visit Kraków over Warsaw.
+Visiting Auschwitz Concentration Camp was one of the reasons I had decided to visit Kraków over Warsaw.
 Although it was an extremely heavy day, I was glad I had gotten to see the camps and pay my respects to those who lost their lives there.

 If you’re interested in booking this tour, you can find it here.

 Poland is full of historic milk bars or “bar mleczny.”
 Milk bars are basically cafeterias that serve delicious Polish food at crazy low prices!
 The layout is self-serve, so you order at the front, wait for your food, and bring it to your table to eat.